A Guide to Investing in Cash Alternatives

 How Does Cash Work in My Betterment Account?

 In a Betterment account, we diversify your money across multiple asset classes.
-For investment goals with very short-term horizons (less than three years), we use SHV to manage your risk.
-We recommend increasing amounts of SHV to your portfolio as it gets closer and closer to your goal.
+For investment goals with very short-term horizons (less than three years), we use the ultra-low-risk assets, SHV and NEAR to manage your risk.
+We automatically recommend increasing your portfolio’s exposure to these assets as your goal date gets closer and closer.

-However, if for any reason, you want to move some of your money to investment cash or need a low-risk investment portfolio, that option is available.
+If for any reason, you want to move some of your money to a low-risk investment portfolio, that option is available by changing your allocation to 0% stocks, 100% bonds, or by moving money into Smart Saver.
 To help you carefully consider that decision, our Tax Impact Preview feature can show you the tax consequences of selling equities to move to a more conservative allocation.